cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-reflection.md

 ---
-title: "Use Thrift reflection(dynamicgo) to improve generic-call performance"
+title: "Use Thrift reflection to improve generic-call performance"
 date: 2023-12-17
 weight: 3
 keywords: ["dynamic", "thrift", "generic-call"]
-description: "Use Thrift reflection(dynamicgo) to improve generic-call performance"
+description: "Use Thrift reflection to improve generic-call performance"
 ---

 ## What is  Thrift Reflection ?

 In short, **similar to [pb reflec ](https://pkg.go.dev/google.golang.org/protobuf/reflect/protoreflect), it does not rely on static code to add, delete, modify, and write Thrift data** .